errbufferoverfl/garden.errbufferoverfl.me/engineering/owasp-clasp.md

 ---
 title: "OWASP CLASP"
+author:
-author: "errbufferoverfl"
+  - "errbufferoverfl"
 date: 2023-10-11T08:36:28+10:30
+date-modified: 2024-07-06T13:36:41+09:30
 description: "Introduces OWASP CLASP, a 'comprehensive' and 'lightweight' application security process that aims to integrate security into software development programs in a structured and measurable way.
 It outlines the different views and components of CLASP and discusses the vulnerability use cases and taxonomy."
 image: "/imgs/owasp-clasp.png"
 categories:
-- Seed
   - Definition
+  - OWASP
   - Security
-- OWASP
+  - Seed
-date-modified: 2024-06-17T20:18:43+09:30
 ---

-### Introduction to OWASP CLASP
+## Introduction to OWASP CLASP

 The OWASP Comprehensive, Lightweight Application Security Process (CLASP) is an activity-driven, role-based set of processes which look to build security into an existing or new software development program in a structured, repeatable and, measurable way.
 It was once an important framework that provided organizations with immature security operations a structured view and clear use cases to address common vulnerabilities and improve application security practices.
 However, as the landscape of application security evolved, the need for a more comprehensive and adaptable framework became apparent.